14 Top-Rated Hiking Trails In Washington State

-#8 Ape Cave Trail, Mount St. Helens National Volcanic Monument, Washington State
+8. Ape Cave Trail, Mt.
+St. Helens National Volcanic Monument, Washington State

-Ape Cave is a 3-mile out-and-back hike located near Cougar, WA, in the Mount Saint Helens National Volcanic Monument.
-This is one of the best hikes in Washington State that is kid-friendly, but no doggos allowed.
+Ape Cave is a 3-mile round trip hike located near Cougar, WA, in the Mount Saint Helens National Volcanic Monument.
+This is one of the best family-friendly hikes in Washington State, however, no doggos allowed for this one.
 The area is open from March through October and a Northwest Forest Pass is required for parking.

 Ape Cave is a lava tube located in Gifford Pinchot National Forest.
-It was formed 2000 years ago from lava streaming down the southern flank of Mount St. Helens.
+It was formed 2000 years ago by lava streaming down the southern flank of Mount St. Helens.

 Discovered in 1951, it’s the longest continuous lava tube in the continental United States.
 At 2.5 miles long with 433ft of elevation gain, it’s also the third longest lava tube in North America.

-The short hike requires some scrambling and squeezing through small spaces to exit the tube.
-The return hike on the round trip is through a shady forest and lava formations, and is far easier-going.
+The short hike to get there requires some scrambling and squeezing through small spaces to exit the tube.
+The return hike on the round trip is through a shady forest and lava formations and is far easier-going.